-Each dorm conducted 4 scheduled drills during the calendar year 2019.
-Drills were conducted in March, April, August, and October.
-Each dorm also experienced false alarms in the following counts; six in Warrior Row A, six in Warrior Row B, five in Evans-Kimmell, four in Yergens-Rogers, four in Oropeza, three in Summit, two in Pierson, and one in Kalbfleisch.
+Each dorm conducted 3 scheduled drills during the calendar year 2020.
+Drills were conducted in February, August, and November.
+The March scheduled drill was cancelled due to the state covid lockdown.
+Each dorm also experienced false alarms in the following counts; nine in Warrior Row A, ten in Warrior Row B, six in Evans-Kimmell, eight in Yergens-Rogers, five in Oropeza, five in Summit, eight in Pierson, and one in Kalbfleisch.